rahulstech/node-authentication-with-email-verification/ReadMe.md

     * Long-lived refresh tokens (7 days) for seamless token renewal.
     * Access tokens are sent via the `Authorization` header (Bearer token).
 * **Security:**
     * Protection against common vulnerabilities.
-(Mention specific protections if implemented, e.g., rate limiting, input validation)
 * **Scalability:**
     * Designed for scalability using Redis for caching.
-(Explain what you're caching)

 [Go to Table of Contents](#table-of-contents)